openwebdocs/owd-website/pages/content/reports/2024/index.md

 As part of this program, we expanded on the work accomplished during the initial first round, in 2023, by completing these key milestones:

-- Extend the OWD’s [mdn-bcd-collector](https://github.com/openwebdocs/mdn-bcd-collector) to automatically update browser compatibility data.
+- Extend OWD’s [mdn-bcd-collector](https://github.com/openwebdocs/mdn-bcd-collector) to automatically update browser compatibility data.
 Thanks to Open Web Docs' MDN-BCD-Collector project, browser compatibility information is available to web developers for new browser releases faster than ever: data gets collected every time a new beta version of a browser gets published, with data being made available well before a stable browser version gets released.
 - Our collector automatically detects the addition and removal of 90.15% of all browser features for the entire web platform when a new browser is released.
 Data collected by OWD's MDN BCD Collector is recorded in the open-source [BCD](https://github.com/mdn/browser-compat-data) project, which is used by several popular web developers tools, such as [CanIUse](https://caniuse.com/), [MDN Web Docs](https://developer.mozilla.org), [Baseline](https://github.com/web-platform-dx/web-features/blob/main/docs/baseline.md) and [web-features](https://github.com/web-platform-dx/web-features).
 - OWD runs tests on mobile browsers and WebViews providing accurate compatibility data for these platforms and highlighting differences between mobile and desktop browsers.
 - Open Web Docs (OWD) also made our tooling more generally available, so that new tools, such as [runtime-compat-data](https://runtime-compat.unjs.io/) can display compatibility across different JavaScript runtimes.
 We are proud that our work on this data contributes to better understanding of compatibility issues, to more interoperability, and better standardization on the web platform.